 Dentists usually diagnose bad breath.
 The diagnosis is based on your health history and mouth odor during the dental exam.
 The entire mouth is checked to see if a cause can be found, such as an infection.
-If the dentist can’t find the cause, he or she will refer you to an appropriate specialist, such as a doctor.
+If the dentist can’t find the cause, they will refer you to your primary healthcare provider.

 How is halitosis treated?

 Treatment depends mainly on the cause of the condition.